Planting palm trees isn’t complicated if you follow a few

 The mulched area will also keep weeds and grass at bay.
 No injuries to the trunk from weed eater string or lawn mower blades.

-As you are back filling the soil around the tree, stop ever so often, water it and pack it down slightly to remove any possible air pockets from around the roots.
+As you are back filling the soil around the tree, stop every so often, water it and pack it down slightly to remove any possible air pockets from around the roots.
 Roots exposed to air will die.

 Use some soil to form a ridge around the edge of the hole or slope the dirt slightly to end up below the surrounding turf.
 Like making a trench.